zammad/zammad-org/src/en/gdpr.md

 us through the contact information below.

-Additionally, if you are a European resident we are processing your information in order to fulfil contracts we might have with you (for example if you make an order through the site), or otherwise to pursue our legitimate business interests listed above.
+Additionally, if you are a European resident we are processing your information to fulfil contracts we might have with you (for example if you make an order through the site), or otherwise to pursue our legitimate business interests listed above.
 Additionally, please note that your information will be transferred outside of Europe, including to Canada and the United States.